Euseigne

-Euseigne lies at a height of 979 metres above sea level, on the main road connecting Evolène from Sion.
+Euseigne lies at a height of 979 metres (3212 feet) above sea level, on the main road connecting Evolène from Sion.
 The village is well known for the fairy chimney rock formations named Pyramides d'Euseigne.

 Situation

 Situated at the split between val d'Hérens and Val d'Hérémence, it belongs to the district of Hérens, in Hérémence commune.

 Euseigne is at 979 m above sea level, on the left bank of the Borgnes river, and the right bank of the Dixence river.

 The Pyramids

 The village is famous for its fairy chimney rock formations named Pyramides d'Euseigne.
 These are small natural reliefs, which are between 10 and 15 meters tall, are crowned by a stone and were formed by the deterioration of moraines.
 Thanks to their relatively big weight, these blocs protect the pyramids by compressing the underlying moraine.
 These pyramids were shaped after the last glaciation, and after the disappearance of the glaciers which were overwhelming Hérémence and Hérens valleys, between 10'000 and 80'000 years ago.

 The main road of the valley goes through a small tunnel dug under these rock formations.